-Welcome to the 2024 Canadian Ski Challenge!
+Welcome to the 2025 Canadian Ski Challenge!

 Thank you for registering for the Canadian Ski Challenge (CSC)!
 This event has been specially created to allow skiers from anywhere in the world to create their own personalised ski challenge.
-You can ski as much or as little as you like, wherever you are, from January 1 to March 25, 2024.
+You can ski as much or as little as you like, wherever you are, from January 1 to March 24, 2025.

 There are no classifications, no categories, and no restrictions; only prizes- you can ski any 15 km ski trail as many times as you like accumulating ski outings to earn prizes.
+For youth under 14 years of age, the minimum outings are only 2 km instead of 15 km.

-If you want to experience the CSM for yourself, we really hope to see you in person at the Canadian Ski Marathon in February 2024!
+If you want to experience the CSM for yourself, we really hope to see you in person at the Canadian Ski Marathon in February 2025!